 In the current regulatory and lending market, until marijuana is removed from the federally controlled substance list, obtaining financing from a regulated bank will remain a difficult hurdle.
 Financing for industrial hemp real estate is expected to become more available (and Congress may take a step in that direction with its pending consideration of the “Secure and Fair Enforcement Banking Act of 2019” a/k/a the “SAFE Banking Act of 2019”), but only as these financial institutions become comfortable with financing the cannabis industry as a whole.
 For borrowers operating in states that have a robust cannabis regulatory system already in place (Colorado and Oregon), the burden is somewhat easier.
 For loans backed by real estate, most cannabis borrowers will find success with a “hard money” loan,--that is, a loan made by an individual or groups of individuals who will charge a higher interest rate, but because they are not affiliated with a bank, will not face the FinCen regulatory scrutiny that deters most banks from making cannabis loans.

 Being properly prepared can be the difference between growing your cannabis business sky-high, or seeing it crumble to the ground.
 Preparation means surrounding yourself with a trusted team that can help you locate the lenders willing to make cannabis loans, and work with you to secure and negotiate your loan on the most favorable terms possible.
 You’ve got the vision and the know-how to turn your cannabis dreams into reality; make sure your team on the ground is prepared to propel your plan forward and mitigate your risk from A to Z.

 Watch this space for future updates on how Congress is attempting to address the restrictive access to financing through the SAFE Banking Act of 2019.
-If you have any questions about this post or any other matters related to financing cannabis real estate, please contact us at firstname.lastname@example.org or email@example.com.
+If you have any questions about this post or any other matters related to financing cannabis real estate, please contact me at firstname.lastname@example.org.